 Jobs and training is a key component of Westfield London’s commitments to the local community, with a particular focus on apprenticeships and opportunities for young people.

 Westfield London helped to create 12,000 jobs when it opened in 2008, both as a direct employer and by attracting world-class retailers.
-More recently a further 500 jobs were created with the opening of KidZania and the expansion of Marks & Spencer.
-Westfield’s proposed retail and residential expansion will bring a further 6,700 jobs.
+Westfield’s retail expansion which launched in March 2018 will bring up to 8,000 jobs.
 Most recently, we helped the Work Zone and local employment charity, Spear, secure a £100,000 grant to support training programmes for retailers, including our anchor stores, Marks & Spencer, House of Fraser and Debenhams, to upskill local 16-24-year-olds.

-Based onsite at Westfield London in the Shepherds Bush Library, the Work Zone continues to support local employment throughout the construction and launch phase of the expansion.
+Based onsite at Westfield London in the Shepherds Bush Library, Work Zone continues to support local employment throughout the expansion.

 If you are looking for work, the Work Zone can help you to:

 Complete application forms, write a CV and prepare for interviews

 Access pre-employment training and support

 Pay for initial childcare costs when starting work at Westfield London (borough residents only)

 Develop retail careers and retain employment by improving your qualifications